sunnystormy/BlenderArt/README.md

 # BlenderArt
 A collection of Blender Art that is public domain.
-All work is Zlib licensed.
+All work is licensed under the "Creative Commons - ShareAlike International" license.